-- Three-step process - Read head needs to move to the right cylinder: seek time - Platter turns until start of sector under the read head: rotational latency - Sector passes under read head and data is read: transfer time - Time cost dominated by seek time and rotational latency - Consequence: reading first bit of a sector is expensive - But reading the rest of the sector is basically free! - When using disks, best to favor large sequential reads/writes - Terrible for random access! (reading a little bit here, a little bit there) - But overall still really slow compared to main memory or registers
+- Three-step process - Read head needs to move to the right cylinder: seek time - Platter turns until start of sector under the read head: rotational latency - Sector passes under read head and data is read: transfer time - Time cost dominated by seek time and rotational latency - Consequence: reading first bit of a sector is expensive - But reading the rest of the sector is basically free! - When using disks, best to favor large sequential reads/writes - Terrible for random access! (reading a little bit here, a little bit there) - Fits file access well (read/write in order) - But overall still really slow compared to main memory or registers